Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 • Help you put yourself in your characters’ shoes as they explore their world

-💡Pro Tip: Writing a story (or piece of non-fiction) set in a real place, like Paris, for example?
-Use Google Street View to walk your characters’ routes.
-Take screenshots of landmarks or interesting features as you go that you can save to your Places notes.
+💡Pro Tip: Writing a story set in a real place, like Paris?
+Use Google Street View to walk your character’s path.
+Take screenshots of landmarks or cool spots and add them to your Places notes.

 Add Links to Useful Place Research